Study load (full-time)

 - Demonstration of good cause for the overload

-Please note: Approval for overload will only be given where the results of a minimum of two sessions are available.
-Students will be required to pay the current course fees for each extra course taken.
+Please note: Students will be required to pay the current course fees for each extra course taken.

 Core courses are the prerequisite courses for study in a particular field.

 Students are required to complete 42 UOC of electives.
-This may vary for students tranferring to the MBA after the GDM or HKGDM*.
+This may vary for students transferring to the MBA after the MBA (Executive) or HKGDM*.

-* Some core courses may be prescribed for GDM or HKGDM transfer students.
+* Some core courses may be proscribed for MBA (Executive) or HKGDM transfer students.

 Prerequisites and assumed knowledge